DjFix/studioone_functions/README.md

 _[does not include input or sub out channels]_

 -  **getChannels** (_selected [bool]_)</br>
-Returns an array of mixer channels  Argument: None or 0 = all Channels, 1 = selected channels
+Returns an array of mixer channelsArgument:</br>
+Argument is optionsl: None or 0 = all Channels, 1 = selected channels

 - **getChannelsByName** (name _[string]_, caseMatching _[bool]_)</br>
 Returns an array of mixer channels where the channel name contains the string.</br>
 Matching: 0 or none = no case sensitivity, 1 = case    sensitive matching

 - **getFader** (channel _[object]_)</br>
 Returns a fader level in dB.